iandailis/Palettizer/README.md

 # How to use:

 1) Download Python 3 (developed on 3.11.1 for Windows 10).
 2) Open a terminal.
-(PowerShell on Windows) (Optional: Activate your python virtual environment, instructions below).
+(PowerShell on Windows) (Optional: Use a python virtual environment, instructions below).
 3) Run ```pip install -r requirements.txt```.
 4) Run ```python main.py```.
 5) Follow the instructions in the terminal.
 There are two provided images to try out: ```cat.jpg``` and ```butterfly.jpg```.